un1t/django-cleanup/README.rst

 File referenced by multiple model instances
 -------------------------------------------
 This app is designed with the assumption that each file is referenced only once.
 If you are sharing a file over two or more model instances you will not have the desired functionality.
+Be cautious of copying model instances, as this will cause a file to be shared by more than one instance.
 If you want to reference a file from multiple models add a level of indirection.
 That is, use a separate file model that is referenced from other models through a foreign key.
 There are many file management apps already available in the django ecosystem that fulfill this behavior.

 Advanced
 ========